 One thing that does improve your chances of catching the show is to venture beyond the cities.
-Due to lack of light pollution, it’s best to choose rural areas for your accommodation, with coastal areas increasing the odds even more.
+Due to lack of light pollution, it’s best to choose rural areas for your accommodation, with coastal areas increasing the odds even more of catching the Aurora Borealis from bed.
 The skies here will be much clearer and improve visibility.

 If you aren’t venturing out of Reykjavik, the Grotta Lighthouse is a great spot.
 Another spot that may be dark enough is near the dome-shaped building Perlan (The Pearl), close to Oskjulid, or at Hljomskalagardur Park.

 The east of Iceland is the least populous part of the country, so if you’re looking for an isolated spot to view them, this may be an option.